MileHacker Logo

 • Be polite and patient in your interactions.

-• Always get consent before taking pictures of people, especially children, to respect their privacy.
+• Always get consent before taking pictures of people, especially children, to be respectful of their privacy.

 • Do not compare Iceland to other countries in a derogatory way.
 Appreciate Iceland for its unique qualities.
 Be mindful of noise levels, especially in quiet residential areas or nature spots.